hoangduytran/blender-manual/manual/modeling/transform/modal_map.rst

 you can restrict the transformation to those axes.

 By default the constraint keys are :kbd:`X`, :kbd:`Y` and :kbd:`Z`.
-This constraint can be restricted to plane if :kbd`Shift` is pressed or automatically detected if :kbd:`MMB` is pressed.
+This constraint can be restricted to a plane if :kbd:`Shift` is pressed or automatically detected if :kbd:`MMB` is pressed.

 It is worth noting that if you press the same contraint hotkey a second time,